Chris And Jacqueline Laurita: ‘RHONJ’ Stars Now Skipping Out On Legal Bills?

 Jacqueline Laurita seems to love talking about other people’s financial problems, as she has been very vocal about Teresa Giudice’s legal problems, personal bankruptcy and even her stint in jail.
-But it sounds like Laurita may be the topic of discussion on The Real Housewives of New Jersey this upcoming season, as she is being accused of skipping out on her legal bills.
+However, it sounds like Laurita may be the topic of discussion on The Real Housewives of New Jersey this upcoming season, as she is being accused of skipping out on her legal bills.
 And it sounds like her law firm is now dropping her.

 According to a new Radar Online report, Jacqueline Laurita is now being accused of skipping out on legal bills, simply because she doesn’t have the funds to pay for the legal representation she’s been using for herself and her husband.
 Apparently, Jacqueline and her husband owe upwards of $290,000 in legal fees to a small firm called Seidman & Pincus.
 The law firm is now forced to drop them as clients, according to United States Bankruptcy Court documents, as reported by Radar Online.